digitalinteraction/docs.gecotoolbox.io/src/service/mattermost.md

 > NOTE
 >
-> - If custom statuses aren’t available, you can request the gE.CO toolbox administrators to enable this feature in **System Console > Site Configuration > Users and Teams > Enable Custom Statuses**.
+> - If custom statuses aren’t available, you can request the [gE.CO toolbox support team](mailto:support@gecotoolbox.io) to enable this feature in **System Console > Site Configuration > Users and Teams > Enable Custom Statuses**.
 > - Custom statuses will be available in the Mattermost Mobile App in a future release.

 ### Clearing a Custom Status